Neyaz/yabeda-datadog-1/README.md

-# Yabeda::Datadog
+# Yabeda Datadog adapter

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/yabeda/datadog`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+[Yabeda](https://github.com/yabeda-rb/yabeda) adapter for easy exporting collected custom metrics from your application to the Datadog API.

 ## Installation

+This adapter send metrics to [Datadog API](https://docs.datadoghq.com/api/?lang=ruby) and requires to have and Datadog account with API key.
+You can obtain your Datadog API key in [Datadog dashboard](https://app.datadoghq.com/account/settings#api).
+For more information refer to [API documentation](https://docs.datadoghq.com/api/?lang=ruby#authentication).

-Add this line to your application's Gemfile:
+Add line to your application's Gemfile:

 ```ruby
 gem 'yabeda-datadog'